Dr Tim Viney

 My research focuses on the origins of spatial memory in mammals and the mechanisms that lead to neurodegeneration in Alzheimer's disease.
-I have a general interest in how the coordinated activity of diverse kinds of neurons contributes to behaviour, including how subcortical inputs to the hippocampus affect rhythmic network activity via their postsynaptic target neurons, and their impact on the processing of mnemonic functions including spatial navigation.
+I have a general interest in how the coordinated activity of diverse kinds of neurons contributes to behaviour, including how subcortical inputs to the hippocampus affect rhythmic network activity.
 Recent work has involved investigating the synaptic circuit mechanisms for how different kinds of GABAergic neurons in the medial septum (part of the basal forebrain) implement rhythmic neuronal activity in the cortex, especially during theta network oscillations.
-Current research includes defining how the expression of hyperphosphorylated human tau affects behaviour, neuronal and network activity in the temporal mnemonic system of a mouse tauopathy model.
-We are also defining cell types that are affected in human tauopathies using immunohistochemistry in high quality human brain sections (collaboration at KOKI, Budapest).
-Current funding sources: MRC, Alzheimer's Society, John Fell Fund, Medical Sciences Internal Fund.
+Current research includes defining how the expression of hyperphosphorylated Tau proteins affects behaviour, neuronal and network activity in the temporal mnemonic system of a mouse tauopathy model.
+We are also defining the types of human thalamic cells that are vulnerable to developing Tau pathology in ageing and Alzheimer's disease.
+Current funding sources: Alzheimer's Society, Medical Sciences Internal Fund.

 Single neuron extracellular recordings and juxtacellular labelling in awake mice and rats; retrograde and anterograde viral tracing; immunohistochemistry; neuronal reconstructions; light, fluorescence and electron microscopy; behavioural testing in real and virtual environments; multi-unit recordings; analysis of spike timing and network oscillations.

-Hippocampus, medial septum, thalamus, GABAergic interneurons, pyramidal cells, theta oscillations, gamma oscillations, sharp wave ripples, entorhinal cortex, tauopathy, neurodegeneration, neuroanatomy, neurophysiology, in vivo.
+Spatial memory, hippocampus, thalamus, entorhinal cortex, GABAergic interneurons, pyramidal cells, theta oscillations, gamma oscillations, sharp wave ripples, tauopathy, ageing, Alzheimer's disease, neurodegeneration, neuroanatomy, neurophysiology.